nguyentuss/nguyentuss.github.io/content/post/CNN/index.md

 $$
 W_2=\lfloor \frac{W_1-F}{S}\rfloor +1
 $$
-However, we can also make it in the perfect circumstance if we add extra padding on the both edge bound with size $P$ so that the division will divisible by $S$
+However, we can also make it in the perfect circumstance if we add zero-padding on the both edge bound with size $P$ so that the division will divisible by $S$

 <div style="text-align: center;">
 	<img src="img/conv_padding.png" width="600">